 The new permit process is called for under the Coastal Zone Conversion Permit Act, which allows for conversion of these sites to additional or alternative heavy industry use.
 Permits for conversions will require an assessment of the environmental and economic impacts of the proposed conversion.

-A final report outlining recommendations for the formation and work plan of a Regulatory Advisory Committee (RAC) for Coastal Zone Conversion Permits is complete and available to the public.
+The committee was formed with guidance from a final report outlining recommendations for the formation and work plan of a Regulatory Advisory Committee.
 The report, by the Consensus Building Institute, is based on a series of 31 stakeholder interviews, two public workshops attended by about 80 people, and 42 written public comments.

 In 1971, the Delaware Coastal Zone Act allowed heavy industry or bulk product transfer facilities on these 14 sites to continue while prohibiting new heavy industry uses in the Coastal Zone.
 Today, some of these sites are dormant or underutilized, and the prior use has been abandoned.